Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

+* In SBC mode, this command should be in dsf-config.g NOT config.g.
-M586 with no S parameter reports the current support for the available protocols.
+* M586 with no S parameter reports the current support for the available protocols.

-RepRapFirmware 1.18 and later enable only HTTP (or HTTPS if supported) protocol by default.
+* RepRapFirmware 1.18 and later enable only HTTP (or HTTPS if supported) protocol by default.
 If you wish to enable FTP and/or Telnet, enable them using this command once or twice in config.g.

 ## M587: Add WiFi host network to remembered list, or list remembered networks